-If you cannot work because of a disabling medical condition, you may qualify for Social Security Disability benefits.
-Do you qualify?
-There is only one way to find out.
-You need to put in an application for social security disability benefits with the Social Security Administration.
+If you cannot work because of a medical condition, you may qualify for Social Security Disability benefits.
+How do you know if you qualify?
+There is only one way to find out for sure.
+You need to put in an application with the Social Security Administration.
 You can apply online, over the phone or in person at your local SSA Office.

-We can help you get the process started.
-Simply fill out the Free Evaluation form above and click “Submit”.
-We will contact you about the next step.
+I can assist you with your application and help you get the process started.
+Call me at (404) 250-7000 or fill out the Free Evaluation form above and click “Submit”.

 You may want to know what an attorney can do for you to assist you in your application for social security disability.
 Below we have listed some of the services we perform on behalf of our social security disability clients.

 We routinely do the following for our social security disability clients:

 - We file with the Social Security Administration (“SSA”) all Forms and paperwork needed for a decision to be made on the claim.
 These forms may include a Disability Report Form 3368; a Work History Report Form 3369; and Medical and Job Worksheet; a Disability Report Form 3368, etc.

 - We continue to work with the SSA to provide the documentation and evidence necessary for a ruling on the client’s claim as soon as possible.

 - We contact all of the client’s medical providers (doctors, hospitals, etc.) and request all medical records that will help document our client’s disabilities.

 - We submit these medical records to SSA.
 We usually scan the records in our office and submit the scanned documents to the SSA using a specially designated barcode that SSA provides us.